Harz: Nazi Germany and Second World War

-In the last weeks of the war, the so-called Harz Fortress (Harzfestung) is worth mentioning.
-In February/March 1945 the SS Reichsführer, Heinrich Himmler, established the Harz Fortress to defend central Germany from the western allies.
+In February/March 1945 the SS Reichsführer, Heinrich Himmler, established the Harz Fortress (Harzfestung) to defend central Germany from the western allies.
 Its headquarters was at Blankenburg.
 Amongst the formations mobilised were divisions belonging to the 11th Army, divisions of the Waffen SS and the Volkssturm.
 When the United States First Army reached Nordhausen in the southern Harz, and went to advance northwards, it met with resistance, especially in the hills around the towns of Ilfeld and Ellrich.
 Not until 7 May 1945 did the last formations of the 11th Army and Waffen SS in the Harz surrender.
 Several units of Volkssturm troops fought on against the Americans during May.

 Shortly before his death in 2003, American Second World War veteran and organized crime figure, Frank Sheeran, admitted to having participated in a massacre of German POWs in the Harz area.
 At the time, Sheeran was serving in the 45th U.S. Infantry Division.
 According to Sheeran, his unit was climbing the Harz when they came upon a mule train carrying supplies to German positions on the hillside.
 The Americans handed shovels to their prisoners, forced them to dig their own graves, then shot and buried them.

 Wernher von Braun, one of the leading figures in the development of rocket technology in Germany during the Second World War and, subsequently, in the United States, reportedly ordered blueprints of his work to be hidden in an abandoned mine shaft in the Harz range.